robiso/wondercms-themes/README.md

 1. Create a theme and upload it to GitHub.

 2. Create a ZIP file of your theme folder and upload it as a release on GitHub.
 For example
-   - check out our themes releases https://github.com/robiso/wondercms-themes/releases
+   - you can check out our themes releases for example https://github.com/robiso/wondercms-themes/releases

 3. IMPORTANT: Make sure your ZIP file is created in a way so the user can simply unzip and upload it to their theme folder.

 4. Notify us
    - via GitHub or the WonderCMS community https://www.wondercms.com/forum
-   - make a pull request to this README and add your theme to the list above (link to your theme ZIP on on your GitHub releases).
+   - make a pull request to this README and add your theme ZIP link to the list above.

 5. All tested and approved themes will be submitted.
    - Approved themes will also be featured in the official WonderCMS demo.